Schlaefer/phileAdminMarkdownEditor/README.md

 ## What ##

-A markdown editor plugin for [Phile-Admin](https://github.com/Schlaefer/phileAdmin).
+A markdown editor plugin for [Phile-Admin].

+- Create new pages
+- Edit pages
+- Move pages between folders
+- Draft non-public pages
+- Remove pages (files are not actually deleted but moved to special trash folder)

+The page index:

 ![Page Index](screenshot.png)

+The editor:

 ![Editor](screenshot2.png)